Hierarchical fragmentation of regular islands in a discontinuous nontwist map: Dynamical characterization of the islands

 The progressive destruction of regular motion under perturbations in Hamiltonian systems is classically described by the KAM and Poincaré-Birkhoff theorems~\cite{lichtenberg2013regular}.
-Even in smooth, area-preserving maps, this scenario is highly non-trivial: increasing the perturbation typically breaks invariant tori, creates resonant island chains, and enhances transport through the growing chaotic sea.
-In continuous (smooth) cases, a common picture is that, as the perturbation becomes stronger, more and more KAM curves are destroyed, and the effective size of an island shrinks.
+Even in smooth, area-preserving maps on the cylinder, this scenario is highly non-trivial: increasing the perturbation typically breaks invariant tori, creates resonant island chains, and enhances transport through the growing chaotic sea.
+For maps that are continuous on the cylinder, a common picture is that, as the perturbation becomes stronger, more and more KAM curves are destroyed, and the effective size of an island shrinks.
 Nevertheless, as long as invariant curves persist, the interior of the island remains foliated by invariant curves that act as absolute transport barriers.
 The island is then bounded by an outermost invariant curve (often referred to as the last KAM curve).
 When this outer barrier finally breaks, the island does not disappear instantaneously; rather, the boundary retreats inward as a surviving inner invariant curve becomes the new outermost barrier.

+In the present system, the situation is complicated by the discontinuity introduced by non-integer $m$.
+This raises a central question about the topology of the regular region and the nature of its boundary: does there exist a single global ``last KAM curve'' enclosing the whole island and acting as a complete barrier to transport?
+Or, instead, does the perturbation destroy the island in a fragmented way, leaving behind only smaller and smaller regular components that are no longer enclosed by a unique invariant curve?
+To address this question, we probe the innermost region of the islands using initial conditions located at the elliptic fixed points of the unperturbed case $c = 0$.
+For $c = 0$, the map admits two period-2 elliptic points located at the centers of the upper ($+$) and lower ($-$) central islands: